-The information is provided for general information only.
+The information is provided Finance Act, 2016. for general information Oth only.
 However, in view of the individual nature of the implications, each investor is advised to consult his or her own tax advisors/authorised dealers with respect to the specific amount of tax and other implications arising out of his or her participation in the schemes.

-Taxation of income earned on mutual fund units under the Income Tax Act 1961 as proposed by Finance Bill, 2016.
+Taxation of income earned on mutual fund units under the Income Tax Act 1961 as proposed by

-Other than Equity Oriented Funds 1 - From April 1, 2016 to March 31, 2017 Income in the hands of → Individual & HUF Other than Individual & HUF NRI Nature of Income ↓ Individual & Hur Dividend Tax free Tax free Tax free Dividend Distribution 1 Dividend Distribution Tax on Grossed up value of Dividend In Money market and Liquid schemes 2 25% basic tax + surcharge + education cess (as applicable 4) 30% basic tax + surcharge + education cess (as applicable 4) 25% basic tax + surcharge + education cess (as applicable 4) In Other schemes 25% basic tax + surcharge + education cess (as applicable 4) 30% basic tax + surcharge + education cess (as applicable 4) 25% basic tax + surcharge + education cess (as applicable 4) Capital Gain
+Other than Equity Orie Other than Equity Oriented Funds - From April 1, 2016 to March 31, 2017 Income in the hands of → Individual & HUF Other than Individual & HUF NRI Nature of Income ↓ d Dividend Tax free Tax free Tax free Dividend Distribution Tax on Grossed up value of Dividend In Money market and Liquid schemes 25% basic tax + surcharge + education cess (as applicable ) 30% basic tax + surcharge + education cess (as applicable ) + education cess (as In Other schemes 25% basic tax + surcharge + education cess (as applicable ) 30% basic tax + surcharge + education cess (as applicable ) Capital Gain From April 1, 2016 to March 31, 2017 Long Term Capital Gain 20% with indexation + Surcharge + Education cess (as applicable ) + Surcharge + In case of Listed Mutual Fund Units 20% with indexation + Surcharge + Education cess (as applicable 4) In case of Non-Listed Mutual Fund Units "10% without indexation+ Surcharge + Education cess (as applicable 4) Short Term Capital Gain Will be taxed at the normal rates depending upon the slab of each individual + Surcharge + Education cess (as applicable 4) Education cess (as applicable ) Will be taxed at the normal rates depending upon the slab of each individual + Surcharge + Education cess (as applicable ) ransaction Tax Securities Transaction Tax (STT) Notes Nil Nil Nil